phaidra/phaidra-admin-manual/Classification_server/configuration_of_skosmos_and_fuseki.md

 If you give it several GB it should be able to handle a 400MB file upload just fine, though it might take a while and you may want to restart Fuseki afterwards to free some memory.

-Please also try searching for a whole word that you know exists in AAT, for example "architecture", not just a single letter.
----
-1. Hierarchy.
-Try setting "skosmos:showTopConcepts true" in your vocabularies.ttl file.
-That should display the top level hierarchy - assuming that the AAT data contains the skos:hasTopConcept and/or skos:topConceptOf relationships that are necessary for this to work.
-2. Group index.
-This is meant for thematic groups, often represented as skos:Collection or iso-thes:ConceptGroup.
-I'm not sure whether the AAT has these at all and in that case how they are represented in RDF.
-If you don't need this tab, simply drop the skosmos:groupClass setting from vocabularies.ttl.
 ---
 The lack of a text index would most likely prevent any actual use of Skosmos with the Getty endpoint.
 Skosmos simply needs to have a text index to work with vocabularies of medium to large size.
 The limit is perhaps a few thousand concepts, depending on the performance of the endpoint / triple store and how much delay users are willing to accept, but Getty vocabularies have many more than that.